grame-cncm/faustide/README.md

     app.run(debug=False, port=8001)  # Disable debug mode in production
 ```

-- then launch the script with `python server.py`(or `python3 server.py).
-Note that server URL `http://127.0.0.1:8000` is actually hardcoded in the Faust IDE and does not need to be added explicitly with `declare soundfiles "http://localhost:8000";`.
-But additional URLs can always be declared if needed.
+- then launch the script with `python server.py`(or `python3 server.py`).
+Note that server URL `http://127.0.0.1:8000` is actually hardcoded in the Faust IDE and does not need to be added explicitly with `declare soundfiles "http://localhost:8000";`, but additional URLs can always be declared if needed.

 Here are polyphonic [samplers examples](https://github.com/sletz/faust-sampler).